-Polls close in Kentucky gubernatorial race, as Trump calls for 'angry majority' to rise
+GOP's Bevin leading in Kentucky gubernatorial race, as Trump calls for 'angry majority' to rise

 "You can't let that happen to me!"
 Trump said, laughing.

-Top Democrats have acknowledged that Trump's influence helped the GOP sweep key House special elections in North Carolina in September, and incumbent Republican Gov. Matt Bevin has sought to capitalize on Trump's tremendous popularity in Kentucky in ads, tweets and speeches throughout the campaign.
+Top Democrats have acknowledged that Trump's influence helped the GOP sweep key House special elections in North Carolina in September, and incumbent Bevin has sought to capitalize on Trump's tremendous popularity in Kentucky in ads, tweets and speeches throughout the campaign.

 SPECIAL FORCES TERRORIST-HUNTING DOG IS COMING TO THE WHITE HOUSE, TRUMP ANNOUNCES AT FIERY KY RALLY

 It was part of his strategy to nationalize the race and rev up his conservative base.
-The state voted for Trump by 30 percentage points in 2016.
-Bevin is facing a competitive challenge from Democratic Attorney General Andy Beshear.
+The state voted for Trump by 30 percentage points in 2016, but Bevin is facing a competitive challenge from Beshear.

 The governor has forcefully called for a crackdown on illegal immigration and a ban on "sanctuary cities," which protect illegal immigrants from federal law enforcement.
 Bevin has also denounced the impeachment investigation of Trump, and stressed his opposition to abortion.